Coffee and walnut cake

 Coffee and walnut cake is a sponge cake flavoured with coffee and walnuts.

 History

-In 1934, McDougall's published a recipe it called "new".
+Although the cake's origins are uncertain, it may have been popularised by a "new recipe" from an advert by McDougall's in 1934.

 Ingredients and preparation

 The cake is a sponge cake flavoured with coffee and walnuts.
 It is made with the creaming method.
-The coffee flavor typically comes from instant coffee or espresso.
+The coffee flavour typically comes from instant coffee or espresso.

 The cake is usually a layer cake, often filled with coffee-flavoured butter icing, and topped with more coffee-flavoured butter icing and walnut halves.

 Availability

 According to Epicurious it is "ubiquitous" in the UK.
 Coffee and walnut cakes are widely available in supermarkets in the United Kingdom.
 It is often offered at bake sales and sold in teahouses in the UK.

 Recognition

 A Battenberg variation of the cake was the technical challenge in the first episode of the second series of Great British Bake Off.
 English food writer Nigel Slater has said it would be his final meal if he had a choice.
 Tasting Table called it a classic of British cooking.